AnthonyKNorman/Xiaomi_BLE_Temperature_Display_for_HA/README.md

   hostname = "192.168.0.99"   # address of MQTT server
   ```
   where you must enter the name, or IP address of your MQTT server.
 * ble_scan_example.py is from https://gist.github.com/bgloh/3c7dd0c754a0b596e8ef6225199adc1e.
 I have reproduced here, unchanged.
-You will need to runthis to discover the address of your device
+You will need to run this to discover the address of your device
   run
 ```
 sudo python3 ble_scan_example.py
 ```
   and you should see something like
 ```
 pi@blemqtt:~ $ sudo python3 ble_scan_example.py
 Discovered device 03:9b:b5:ed:03:d0